gallettilance/CS506-Spring2021/00-git/exercises/exercise2.md

 https://github.com/gallettilance/CS506-Spring2021

+Forking is different than cloning!
+A fork is making an identical copy of a repo on your own github account.
+A clone is like "downloading" the current version of the repo on github to your local machine.
+(When changes are made on your machine, you must push them to your fork so they appear on github.
+Once changes are on github, you must make a pull request so that your forked repo can be merged with the original.)

 ## Step 2: Clone your fork

 Navigate to your fork on GitHub of the above repo and clone it locally.